edsu/inst126/README.md

 11/27 - Matplotlib
 11/29 - Lab

-* McKinney, W. (2013).
+* McKinney, W. (2018).
 Plotting With Pandas and Seaborn.
-In Python for Data Analysis. p.
-268-286.
+In *Python for Data Analysis*. pp. 268-286.
 * Fisher, M. and Taub, A. (2019).
-How YouTube Radicalized Brazil.
-New York Times.
+How YouTube Radicalized Brazil. *New York Times*.
 Retrieved August 20, 2019. https://www.nytimes.com/2019/08/11/world/americas/youtube-brazil.html

 ### Module 14: Data Analysis